SoftwareForScience/jiskefet-api-go/README.md

 # Jiskefet Go Client API
 This is a Go client API for Jiskefet based on the go-swagger code generator (https://goswagger.io)

+Note: this repo contains a submodule `jiskefet-openapi-spec` that should point towards the spec that was used to generate it.

 ## Setup
 ```